 What To Do If You’ve Been Accused Of Having Underage Sex With A Minor

 If you’ve been accused of having underage sex with a minor, even if you believe you’re innocent, it’s vital that you seek immediate advice from an expert sexual offences solicitor who has valuable experience in this field.

-If you’d like to chat with a member of our team about how to move forward with your case, please don’t hesitate to contact us.
+If you’d like to chat with a member of our team about how to move forward with your case then please don’t hesitate to get in touch with us.